anBertoli/rust-notes-cheat-sheets/01_interior_mut_shared_ownership_thread_safety.md

 ### `Cell<T>`

-Interior mutability for Copy types via **copies**.
-Setting a value means putting inside the Cell a copy of the value to set.
+Interior mutability for _Copy_ types via **copies**.
+Setting a value means putting inside the `Cell` a copy of the value to set.
 Getting a value means obtaining a copy of the wrapped value.
-You can never obtain a pointer to the value inside the Cell.
+You can never obtain a pointer to the value inside the `Cell`.

 | Type | Provides | Accessors | Panics| Send | Sync |
 |:---:|:---:|:---:|:---:|:---:|:---:|
 | `Cell<T>` | Values (copies) | `.get()`<br>`.set()` <br><sub>to get/set a copy</sub> | Never | ✅<br><sub>(if T is Send)</sub> | 🚫 |

 #### Safety Notes
 <p>1) No references to the inner value can be obtained.
 There's no risk to mutate the value while someone is holding a pointer to the inner value.
-2) Cell is not Sync (no &Cell can be shared between threads) because getting/setting the value is not synchronized.
-3) Cell is Send if T is Send: if T is Send there's no problem in moving the Cell and using it at different times.
-If T is not Send and Cell was nonetheless Send, T could end up being used in different threads, invalidating the Send safety limit imposed on it.</p>
+2) `Cell` is not _Sync_ (no `&Cell` can be shared between threads) because getting/setting the value is not synchronized.
+3) `Cell` is _Send_ if `T` is _Send_: if `T` is Send there's no problem in moving the `Cell` and using it at different times.
+If `T` is not Send and `Cell` was nonetheless Send, `T` could end up being used in different threads, invalidating the Send safety limit imposed on it.</p>

 ### `RefCell<T>`